Germany Reinstates Border Controls over Refugee Surge

 Comments 1

-Thumb kanaandian 9 years
+Thumb kanaandian over 9 years

 EU should be dissolved before its too late.